-After receiving the 2015–16 Martin Scorsese Young Filmmakers Scholarship, he graduated magna cum laude from NYU’s Tisch School of the Arts in May 2016 with B.F.A. in Film & Television.
+After receiving the 2015–16 Martin Scorsese Young Filmmakers Scholarship, he graduated magna cum laude from NYU’s Tisch School of the Arts in May 2016 with a B.F.A. in Film & Television.

 His award-winning short film Breathe In Breathe Out has screened at festivals around the world and was the recipient of a 2017 Sundance Ignite Fellowship.
 As an Ignite Fellow, Sachin attended the 2017 Sundance Film Festival for a series of workshops and screenings, and received a year of support and mentorship from the Sundance Institute and Adobe Project 1324.